abugher/ansible-environment/README.md

 monitoring, so that, for example, a raspberry pi will get configuration updates when I deploy the raspberry-pi role, and nagios will check on its pi-specific updates, just because it is a member of group raspberry-pi.

-## host roles

-This was a mistake.
-Some roles attempt to define a host by depending on its roles.

-The set of roles assigned to a host should be recorded in the inventory.
-If it is desirable to be able to conveniently deploy a full set of configuration to a single host, work out a playbook or script which will compile a list of roles of which this host is a member, from the inventory, and deploy appropriately.

-Host roles are to be eliminated.
-Inventory belongs in inventory.

 ## tasks